SpaceVim/SpaceVim/docs/documentation.md

 | files in a given directory | f   |
 | current project            | p   |

-It is possible to search in the current file by double pressing the second key of the sequence, for instance `SPC s a a` will search in the current file with `ag`.

 Notes:

 - `rg`, `ag` and `pt` are optimized to be used in a source control repository but they can be used in an arbitrary directory as well.